 In particular, our zeal for the Lord might run low after months of waiting for His intervention in a situation, or our overall faith in His goodness might be challenged when we encounter obstacle after obstacle in following Him.
 However, in those times, rather than rely on feelings that will lead us astray, we can turn to the immovable bedrock of Scripture to comfort and calm our runaway thoughts: “The thief does not come except to steal, and to kill, and to destroy.
 I have come that they may have life, and that they may have it abundantly” (John 10:10, NKJV).

-The abundant life in Christ is ours whether we’re on a mountaintop in our faith or walking through the darkest of valleys.
 Two takeaways to remember as we navigate seasons that shake our faith and belief in the goodness of God:

 1. There is no abundant life outside of Jesus.